United Institutions

 Global Hub | Coordination Mechanism for Institutions

+The permanent forum will serve as a global hub and shared resource for institutions engaged in issues being addressed at the global level.
 The world body is also aimed at supporting, connecting, integrating and leveraging the collective leadership, expertise, resources and efforts of individual stakeholders, partnerships, platforms and mechanisms.
 The institution will provide the organizations with a dedicated, neutral and inclusive coordination mechanism and institutional home at the global level, that will enable them to collectively engage, partner, connect, integrate, coordinate, strengthen, advance and align their work in a systemic, coherent and sustained manner, across frameworks and thematic areas.

 Alignment with Global Frameworks